ulfschneider/ulf.website/content/posts/2024-09-01-indicate-prismjs-language.md

 ---
-title: Indicate the full language name when syntax highlighting with eleventy
+title: Indicate the full language name when syntax highlighting with 11ty and Prism
 tags:
   - code
   - css